adamghill/dotfiles/README.md

     - [sphinx-autobuild](https://github.com/sphinx-doc/sphinx-autobuild#readme)
     - [coverage](https://coverage.readthedocs.io/)

-To use it, I create a new `justfile` for each individual project that imports the default `justfile` and overrides anything that might be unique.
+To use it, I create a new `justfile` for each individual project that imports the default `justfile` and override anything that might be unique.

 ```justfile
 import? 'adamghill.justfile'